 All of Kirpal and Bani’s money had gone to finding a cure, but nothing had worked.
 Their money practically gone, the family had barely enough to survive.
 On top of it all, the roof of their house was flimsy, making worrying sounds in the night and leaking during rainy season.

 With one burden lifted off the family, Pastor Taranga began thinking of other ways to bless Kirpal and Bani.
 Then it came to him.
-Some months later, a GFA-supported gift distribution was organized—Kirpal and Bani were invited.
+Some months later, a Gospel for Asia (GFA)-supported gift distribution was organized—Kirpal and Bani were invited.
 There, they received a pair of goats.

 Alleviating Poverty, One Family at a Time